JetBrains/kotlin/docs/fir/fir-basics.md

 FIR tree is a core abstraction for the new frontend.
 FIR tree contains all information the compiler knows about the code.
 Compilation in the
 FIR compiler is performed in separate compiler phases.
 Compiler phases are executed sequentially in the CLI compiler and lazily in the Analysis API.
-There is a guarantee that if we have two phases: `A` and `B` where `B` follows `A`, then all FIR elements visible in phase `B are` are already resolved to phase `A`.
-This is a very important invariant that determines which information in FIR elements is resolved on each phase.
+There is a guarantee that if we have two phases: `A` and `B` where `B` follows `A`, then all FIR elements visible in phase `B` are already resolved to phase `A`.
+This is a crucial invariant that determines which information in FIR elements is resolved in each phase.
+See [FirResolvePhase](../../compiler/fir/tree/src/org/jetbrains/kotlin/fir/declarations/FirResolvePhase.kt) for more details and up-to-date information regarding the compiler phases.

 ## Phases
-List of all FIR phases which exists in the compiler right now:
+List of all FIR phases that exist in the compiler right now with a short description:
-- **RAW_FIR**: In this phase, we ran the translator from some parser AST to FIR tree.
-Currently, FIR supports two parser representations: PSI and LighterAst.
+- **RAW_FIR**: We ran the translator from some parser AST to FIR tree.
-  During conversion, the FIR translator performs desugaring of the source code.
-This includes replacing all `if` expressions with corresponding `when` expressions, converting `for` loops into blocks with `iterator` variable declaration and `while` loop, and similar.
-- **IMPORTS**: In this stage, the compiler resolves qualifiers of all imports, excluding the last part of an imported name.
-More specifically, if an import is `import aaa.bbb.ccc.D` then the compiler tries to resolve `aaa.bbb.ccc` package.
-- **ANNOTATIONS_FOR_PLUGINS** and **COMPANION_GENERATION**.
-Those phases are required for plugin support
+- **IMPORTS**: The compiler splits all imports on longest existing package part and related class qualifier.
+- **COMPILER_REQUIRED_ANNOTATIONS**: The compiler resolves types of some specific compiler annotations which are required earlier than the **TYPES** phase.
+- **COMPANION_GENERATION**.
+The compiler generates companion objects which were provided by compiler plugins
-- **SUPER_TYPES**: At this stage, the compiler resolves all supertypes of all non-local classes and performs type aliases expansion.
+- **SUPER_TYPES**: The compiler resolves all supertypes of classes and performs type aliases expansion.
-- **SEALED_CLASS_INHERITORS**: At this stage, the compiler collects and records all inheritors of non-local sealed classes.
+- **SEALED_CLASS_INHERITORS**: The compiler collects and records all inheritors of sealed classes.
-- **TYPES**: At this stage, the compiler resolves all other explicitly written types in declaration headers, including:
+- **TYPES**: The compiler resolves all other explicitly written types in declaration headers.
-    - explicit return types of members
-    - types of value parameters of functions
-    - extension receivers of members
-    - bounds of type parameters
-    - types of annotations (without resolution of annotation arguments)
-- **STATUS**: At this phase, the compiler resolves modality, visibility, and modifiers of all non-local declarations.
-Note that members modality and modifiers may depend on super declarations in the case when "this" member overrides some other member.
+- **STATUS**: The compiler resolves modality, visibility, and modifiers for member declarations.
-- **ARGUMENTS_OF_ANNOTATIONS**:  At this phase, the compiler resolves arguments of annotations in declaration headers.
+- **EXPECT_ACTUAL_MATCHING**: The compiler matches and records an `expect` member declaration for `actual` member declarations.
-- **CONTRACTS**: At this phase, the compiler resolves a contract block in property accessors and functions.
+- **CONTRACTS**: The compiler resolves a contract definition in property accessors, functions, and constructors.
-- **IMPLICIT_TYPES_BODY_RESOLVE**: At this stage, the compiler resolves bodies of all functions and properties which have no explicit return type (`fun foo() = ...`)
+- **IMPLICIT_TYPES_BODY_RESOLVE**: The compiler resolves types for callable declarations without an explicit return type.
+- **ANNOTATION_ARGUMENTS**: The compiler resolves arguments of annotations in declaration headers.
-- **BODY_RESOLVE**: At this stage, all other bodies are resolved.
+- **BODY_RESOLVE**: The compiler resolves bodies for declarations.
 - **CHECKERS**: At this point, all FIR tree is already resolved, and it's time to check it and report diagnostics for the user.
   Note that it's allowed to report diagnostics only in this phase.
 If some diagnostic can be detected only during resolution (e.g, error that type of argument does not match with the expected type of parameter) then information about such errors is saved right inside the FIR tree